England Football Online

 Description

 Red v-neck shirt.
 Collar edged with navy blue, with left side overlapping right.
 Navy-blue collar around back of neck, with English flag in middle, extending from one collarbone to the other.
 Thick navy-blue hem at the bottom of the shirt.
 Navy-blue cuffs, with English flag in middle, extending all around the cuff.
 Thick navy-blue reverse-stitching running across each collarbone from edge of navy-blue collar to part-way down upper arm.
 Mesh panel down each side of shirt covering underarm and inner sleeve, bounded by thick navy-blue reverse-stitching down each side, running from cuffs to hem on reverse, and from cuffs to hips on front of shirt.
 Embroidered emblem on left breast, with 'ENGLAND' in capitalised white lettering inside a navy-blue panel above the emblem.
 Two embroidered white concentric diamonds on right breast.
 Large two-part label attached to right hip.
 Top part is a silver arch shape, containing a holographic emblem, with 'ENGLAND' in capitalised white lettering inside a navy-blue panel above the emblem.
 Bottom part is an attached navy-blue label with a thick silver border on each side, and white lettering, written vertically, left to right, split into four rows to state 'KICK OFF', '26:03:02', 'FULL TIME' and 'March 2004'.
 'KICK OFF' is underlined in red and joins a rounded box at the left-hand end (towards the bottom of the shirt) with a 'video play' symbol in navy blue.
 'FULL TIME' is underlined in white and joins a rounded box at the left-hand end with a 'video pause' symbol in white.
 White number on back and in centre of chest in same font as previous England shirts.
-Surname in an arc in capitalised white lettering above number on back in same font as the numbers.
-Match details embroidered in white underneath number on chest in following format:
+Surname in an arc in capitalised white lettering above number on back in same font as the numbers (the letters Q, X and Z were unused).
+Match details flock-printed in white underneath number on chest in following format:

 White shorts, with white drawstring.
 Navy-blue hem.
 Broad red stripe down top half of each seam, including waistband, bottom edge of stripe sloping diagonally towards the front.
 Seam bordered on each side by a thin navy-blue stripe, running full length on reverse, but ending on the front, slightly beyond the red stripe.
 Two embroidered navy-blue concentric diamonds on left thigh, directly beneath navy stripe.
 Navy-blue number, in the same font as on the shirt, above the Umbro logo on left thigh, but to the right of navy stripe.
 Embroidered emblem on right thigh, with 'ENGLAND' in capitalised white lettering inside a navy-blue panel above the emblem, directly beneath navy stripe.